rocco9022/rocco9022/README.md

 I know these technologies:
 React | Redux | React native | NodeJs | Express | PostgreSQL | HTML | CSS

-seedling I have a good linguistic level that has allowed me to learn languages such as English that I develop fluently and Portuguese that I am bilingual.
+I have a good linguistic level that has allowed me to learn languages such as English that I develop fluently and Portuguese that I am bilingual.
 They are incorporated into Spanish, which is my native language.

 I am always in search of acquiring knowledge, updating and having new challenges.

-mailbox rocco.hys@gmail.com
+Contact: rocco.hys@gmail.com | +549 11 30265941